-The Exerpeutic Inversion Table with Comfort Foam Backrest is touted as a heavy duty option, and it is clearly designed to provide stability and safety for those hoping to use it for back pain relief.
-Because my husband and I have two different kinds of back pain (one of us needing a bit of mild stretching and the other a bit of help with posture), I wanted to be sure the Exerpeutic Inversion Table with Comfort Foam Backrest had what it would take.
+The Exerpeutic Inversion Table with Comfort Foam Backrest is touted as a heavy-duty option, and it is clearly designed to provide stability and safety for those hoping to use it for back pain relief.
+Because my husband and I have different kinds of back pain (one of us needing a bit of mild stretching and the other a bit of help with posture), I wanted to be sure the Exerpeutic Inversion Table with Comfort Foam Backrest had what it would take.

 The positives were more like rave reviews, “more than I expected” and so on.
 I totally agree with all of the positive feedback about the table.
-It really provides the quality and excellent performance that the product description promised.
+It really provides the quality and excellent performance the product description promised.

 The Exerpeutic Inversion Table with Comfort Foam Backrest is a great option for anyone new to inversion therapy or interested in seeing its many benefits.
-We always felt totally in control, it accommodated my smaller frame and my husband’s taller and heftier one without either experiencing discomfort.
+We always felt totally in control, it accommodated my smaller frame and my husband’s taller and heftier one without either of us experiencing discomfort.
 Adjustable controls move easily and perform well, and we can even fold it out of the way.
 It took only a short time to assemble, and we highly recommend it to anyone looking for some back pain relief.

 If you have a question or want to leave your own review please feel free to do so in the comments section below.

 Read about the benefits of inversion therapy here.